Cardiac Electrophysiology Technology — A.S.

-Religion: 4 units per year of attendance at a Seventh-day Adventist college or university
+Religion: four units per year of attendance at a Seventh-day Adventist college or university

 Choose one from the following: general psychology, general sociology, cultural anthropology

-Electives to meet the minimum total requirement of 39 quarter (26 semester) units for the A.S. degree
+Electives to meet the minimum total requirement of 39 quarter units or 26 semester units for the A.S. degree

 |AHCJ 326||Fundamentals of Health Care||2|

 |CEPT 245||Cardiovascular Anatomy and Physiology||3|